Kshitij-Agrawal-MKG/TrackEm--AI-based-BikeCar-Tracking-System/README.md

 4. Set up Gmail API credentials:

     - Follow the [Gmail API Python Quickstart](https://developers.google.com/gmail/api/quickstart) to obtain the credentials file.
-    - Save the credentials file as `gmail_credentials.json` in the project directory.
+    - Save the credentials in message.py file in the project directory.

 5. Set up Telegram API credentials:

     - Create a Telegram bot using the [BotFather](https://core.telegram.org/bots#botfather).
-    - Save the API token in a file named `telegram_token.txt` in the project directory.
+    - Save the credentials in message.py file in the project directory.

 6. Configure other project settings: